 - By default, when import data file size exceeds 500kB, the imported data and graphs made from that data are NOT saved with the Origin file (see LabTalk system variable @FSE).
 All analysis output resulting from imported data ARE saved with the Origin file.
 Not saving raw data with your project file can significantly reduce file size and improve performance when working with large projects.

-- IMPORTANT: Since connector-imported data may not be saved with the project file, users should always ask themselves whether they need to preserve imported data.
-This is particularly true if the data source is web-based and stored in a place beyond your control.
+- IMPORTANT: Since, by default, connector-imported data (> 500kB) is not saved with the project file, users should always ask themselves whether they need to preserve imported data.
+This could be an issue when the data source is web-based and stored in a place beyond your control.
 If you prefer to save all data imported via a Data Connector, with your Origin file, click the Data Connector icon and clear the check mark beside Exclude Imported When Saving prior to saving your file†.
 Note that each Data Connector-containing book will have its own Exclude... check mark.
 Alternately, if you decide the Data Connectors are not needed, you can click the Data Connector icon and choose Remove Data Connector (from this book) or Remove Data Connectors from All Books (in the project).

-- Data can be re-imported at any time by clicking the Data Connector icon ( or ) in the upper left corner of the workbook and choosing Import (Ctrl+4) or Import All.
+- Data can be re-imported at any time by clicking the Data Connector icon ( or ) in the upper left corner of the worksheet and choosing Import (Ctrl+4) or Import All.

-- When you add a new sheet to a Data Connector-containing book, the sheet is added with an empty Connector.
-The unconnected state is denoted by a pale-yellow Connector icon .
+- In books containing files with a simple structure (e.g. CSV), when you right-clicking on a sheet tab and add a new sheet, the sheet is added with an empty Connector.
+The unconnected state is denoted by a pale-yellow Connector icon (see Connector states, below).
 Click on the Connector icon to open a shortcut menu where you can connect the sheet to a data source.

-- Data Connectors for formats not shipped with Origin, are available by clicking Data: Connect to File: Add New....
-Other formats will be added over time.
-Data Connector Apps that you install are added to the Data menu automatically.
+- Data Connectors for file formats not shipped with Origin, are available by clicking Data: Connect to File: Add New....
+New Data Connectors are added to the Data menu.

 Data Source File Path

-Data Connectors require a viable connection to the source data; if a file is renamed or deleted, the Connector will be broken.
-Use the Data Source File Path and Common Data Path to help you maintain the connection between your Origin files and your source data.
+Regardless of the state of the connection, you can click the Connector icon, then use the Data Source File Path and Common Data Path to help you maintain the connection between your Origin files and your source data.